 “Mata dos Sete Montes” National Woodland

-After visiting the castle, you will return to the city via the 39-hectare Sete Montes National Forest, which is the city’s main park.
-Once known as the Cerca do Convento, the forest was used by the Order of Christ as an area for retreats and cultivation.
+After visiting the castle, return to the city via the Mata Nacional dos Sete Montes, which covers 39 hectares and is the city’s main park.
+Once known as the “Cerca do Convento”, this forest was used by the Order of Christ as a retreat and cultivation area.

 In the middle of the vegetation, you will find a miniature temple, known as “Charolinha” due to its cylindrical shape.